Chemotherapy: Anemia

 Anemia can be a combined outcome caused by myelosuppressive chemotherapy, and possible cancer-related causes such as bleeding, blood cell destruction (hemolysis), hereditary disease, kidney dysfunction, nutritional deficiencies or anemia of chronic disease.
 Treatments to mitigate anemia include hormones to boost blood production (erythropoietin), iron supplements, and blood transfusions.
 Myelosuppressive therapy can cause a tendency to bleed easily, leading to anemia.
 Medications that kill rapidly dividing cells or blood cells can reduce the number of platelets in the blood, which can result in bruises and bleeding.
 Extremely low platelet counts may be temporarily boosted through platelet transfusions and new drugs to increase platelet counts during chemotherapy are being developed.
 Sometimes, chemotherapy treatments are postponed to allow platelet counts to recover.

 Fatigue may be a consequence of the cancer or its treatment, and can last for months to years after treatment.
 One physiological cause of fatigue is anemia, which can be caused by chemotherapy, surgery, radiotherapy, primary and metastatic disease or nutritional depletion.
 Aerobic exercise has been found to be beneficial in reducing fatigue in people with solid tumours.

 Nausea and vomiting

 Nausea and vomiting are two of the most feared cancer treatment-related side-effects for people with cancer and their families.
 In 1983, Coates et al. found that people receiving chemotherapy ranked nausea and vomiting as the first and second most severe side-effects, respectively.
 Up to 20% of people receiving highly emetogenic agents in this era postponed, or even refused potentially curative treatments.
 Chemotherapy-induced nausea and vomiting (CINV) are common with many treatments and some forms of cancer.
 Since the 1990s, several novel classes of antiemetics have been developed and commercialized, becoming a nearly universal standard in chemotherapy regimens, and helping to successfully manage these symptoms in many people.
-Effective mediation of these unpleasant and sometimes debilitating symptoms results in increased quality of life for the recipient and more efficient treatment cycles, due to less stoppage of treatment due to better tolerance and better overall health.
+Effective mediation of these unpleasant and sometimes debilitating symptoms results in increased quality of life for the recipient and more efficient treatment cycles, as patients are less likely to avoid or refuse treatment.